Week 7: Computer-Controlled Machining

 Back at the lab, I separated the triangles from each other and cleaned the holes as they did not get drilled through for some parts.

-To assemble everything, I cleaned the joints.
-One joint needed to contain tabs due to how parts were nested.
+Before assembling everything, I cleaned the joints from fringes.
+Two joints needed to contain tabs due to how the parts were nested.
 Those, I needed to remove as well.

 Reflections